Ankle sprain

 An ankle sprain is an injury that can cause the soft tissues that surround the ankle joint to overstretch.

 Ligaments are tough bands of tissue which connect the bones of the leg to the foot, holding together the ankle joint and providing support.
-They have specific boundaries which they can stretch to and when you go beyond this, this can result in a tear.
+They have boundaries which they can stretch to, and when stretched beyond this, it can result in a tear.